gamesbook/protograf/docs/source/commands.rst

 -  :ref:`Today <the-today-command>` - display - as text - the current date and time
 -  :doc:`Track <layouts_track>` - draw any number of shapes at the vertices of another shape
 -  :ref:`Trapezoid <trapezoid-command>` * - a geometric shape that can be drawn on a page
+-  :ref:`Triangle <triangle-command>` * - a geometric shape that
+   can be drawn on a page
 -  :doc:`TriangularLocations <layouts_triangular>`- defines an ordered series of
    row and column locations that create a triangular grid of shapes - the grid itself is not displayed; it is used in a :ref:`Layout <layoutIndex>` command